 - unable to cope with their new role as a parent

 - anxious about the baby – whether they are sleeping, eating or crying enough, or too much

 - guilty that they are ‘a bad parent’

-- afraid to be alone with the baby.
+- afraid to be alone with their baby.

 Signs of perinatal depression include:

-- being unable to sleep – even when the baby is sleeping
+- having trouble sleeping – even when the baby is sleeping

-- being unable to concentrate or cope with daily chores
+- being unable to concentrate or cope with daily tasks

 - crying for no reason, or crying excessively.

 Perinatal depression is serious, but it is treatable.
 The methods used to treat perinatal depression are the same as those used for other types of depression.
 Learn more about treatments for depression here.